Well-posedness of Hamilton-Jacobi equations in population dynamics and applications to large deviations: Proof of Proposition and Lemma

 The proof of Proposition \ref{proposition:comparison_conditions_on_H} is a variant of Proposition A.9 in \cite{CoKr17}, itself inspired a combination of Lemma 9.3 in \cite{FK06} and Lemma 2.3 in \cite{DFL11}.
-We reprove this result here as the introduction of the boundary conditions introduces some additional issues involving the containment function that can be taken care of using the following lemma.
+We reprove this result here as the boundary conditions introduces some additional issues involving the containment function that can be taken care of using the following lemma.

 \begin{lemma} Let $a_1,\dots,a_k$ and $\delta_1,\dots,\delta_k$ be constants in $\bR$.
 Then we have

 \end{lemma}